Page Updated: May 2020

-Using the services of travel agents for Africa is good advice when embarking on an African hunting trip.
+Using the services of travel agents for Africa is always good advice when embarking on an African hunting trip.
 They should have extensive experience of African tours and routing clients to and within Africa.

 You would be well advised to learn a thing or two about travelling to Africa before contacting a travel agent, especially in case you get an inexperienced one.
-Watch out for travel agents that try to sell you inappropriate travel insurance or insist on you using their visa service when you don't need a visa prior to travel.
+Also watch out for travel agents that try to sell you inappropriate travel insurance or insist on you using their visa service when you don't need a visa prior to travel.